Show HN: A plain-text cognitive architecture for Claude Code

 Looking ahead, the next 12-18 months will likely see a surge in AI-driven automation across industries.
 Companies that can strike the right balance between autonomy and safety will gain a competitive edge.
 Anthropic's decision to keep Claude Code "on a leash" [2] while giving it more control reflects this delicate equilibrium.

-With Claude Code's latest update, Anthropic has taken a bold step toward redefining what AI can do.
+For developers and enterprises, the message is clear: the era of black-box AI agents is ending.
+The future belongs to systems that are transparent, auditable, and collaborative—and Claude Code's plain-text cognitive architecture is the first major step in that direction.
 But as we've seen in other areas of technology, innovation often comes with unintended consequences.
 The real test will be whether Anthropic—and the broader AI community—can navigate this new frontier responsibly.

 References